axiros/vpe/README.md

 Since state is kept also cross buffers, you might e.g. define helper functions for presentations centrally, which you can later use in your presentation files.

-### Jump References

-Evaluating something like `:/foo.bar/` (at the beginning of a line) or `:vpe /foo.bar/` (anywhere in a line) tries to find all lines below, (regex)matching `.*foo.bar` and evaluate, as if it was the cursor line when hitting the hotkey.

-This way you can hide code away, e.g. in presentations but still have it available.

 ### Global Variables